mmacaula/cesium-webpack/README.md

 ### Steps

-1. Copy the built version of cesium to your project, in this example its in the 'lib' directory.
+1. Copy the built version of Cesium to your project, in this example its in the 'lib' directory.

 2. Next, copy over all the files from `lib/Cesium/*` to `./public`, creating the `public` directory if you haven't already done so.
 Note:  `public` should NOT be checked into your source control.